-Liquidity reflects the capacity of a financial institution to deploy cash, convert assets into cash, or secure funds in a timely manner to meet obligations as they come due without incurring undue losses.
-Liquidity risk is the risk of loss resulting from the failure to meet short-term financial obligations due to the inability to convert assets into liquid funds.
+Liquidity reflects the capacity of a Financial Institution to deploy cash, convert Assets into Cash, or secure funds in a timely manner to meet obligations as they come due without incurring undue losses.
+Liquidity Risk is the Risk of loss resulting from the failure to meet Short-Term Financial obligations due to the inability to convert Assets into Cash.

-MHC is exposed to the risk of inability to raise funds from its customers through deposits or borrowings from banks and financial institutions, at a reasonable price within reasonable time to meet its financial obligations.
-As a non-bank deposit taking financial institution, the Company is subject to regulatory obligations, such as compliance with the cash ratio.
+MHC is exposed to the Risk of inability to raise Funds from Customers through Deposits or Borrowings from Banks and Financial Institutions, at a reasonable price and reasonable period of time to meet its Financial Obligations.
+As a Non-Bank Deposit Taking Financial Institution, the Company should ensure regulatory compliance with the Cash Ratio.

-The Company maintain adequate cost-effective funds which help in honouring its financial commitments pertaining to both contractual as well as those determined on the basis of behaviour, as and when they become due.
-Thus, all the Company's commitments are met through readily available and secured sources of funding.
+MHC ensures that adequate cost-effective funds are maintained to enable it honour its contractual and behavioral Financial commitments or any unplanned disbursement pertaining to both contractual as well as those determined on the basis of behaviour, as and when they become due.
+MHC ensures that its commitments are met through readily available and secured sources of funding.

-Amongst the Company's principal sources of funding, it has the self-revolving funds, deposits raised from customers through savings and termed products as well as borrowings from other financial institutions.
+The principal sources of funding for the Company are self-revolving Funds, Deposits raised from Customers through Savings and Term Deposit products as well as Borrowings from other Financial Institutions.

-The maturity profile between funds raised and loans granted/investments are constantly monitored in order not to expose the Company to liquidity related risks.
+The maturity profile between funds raised and loans granted/investments are constantly monitored in order not to expose the Company to Liquidity Related Risks.

-MHC's primary goal towards liquidity management is to protect the financial strength of the Company in maintaining its ability to withstand stressful events in the financial markets.
-To help us in this mission, MHC has in place appropriate structures to manage the liquidity profile of the Company and also the risks associated with the balance sheet.
+MHC's primary goal towards Liquidity Management is to protect its financial strength in maintaining its ability to withstand stressful events in Financial Markets.
+To help in this mission, MHC has set up appropriate structures to manage the Liquidity Profile of the Company and also the Risks associated with the Balance Sheet.

-The key features of the Company's liquidity risk management framework are highlighted hereunder:
+The Key Features of the Company's Liquidity Risk Management Framework are highlighted hereunder:

-- General strategies (short and long-term), specific goals and objectives in relation to liquidity risk management, process for strategy formulation including the level of approval; - Roles and responsibilities of individuals performing liquidity management functions; - Contingency planning, management reporting, lines of authority and responsibility for liquidity decisions; - The structure for monitoring and reviewing liquidity profiles; - The appropriate tools for identifying, measuring, monitoring and controlling liquidity risk (including the types of liquidity limits and ratios in place including the rationale for establishing limits and ratios); and - Developing appropriate strategies to handle liquidity crisis.
+- General strategies (short and long-term), specific goals and objectives in relation to Liquidity Risk Management, process for strategy formulation and the level of approval; - Roles and responsibilities of individuals performing Liquidity Management Functions; - Contingency planning, management reporting, lines of authority and responsibility for liquidity decisions; - The structure for monitoring and reviewing Liquidity Profiles; - The appropriate tools for identifying, measuring, monitoring and controlling Liquidity Risk (including the types of liquidity limits and ratios in place including the rationale for establishing limits and ratios); and - Developing appropriate strategies to handle Liquidity crisis.

-In addition to the above, MHC has in place an Asset Liability Committee (ALCO), that also contributes for effective management of liquidity risk through stress testing or scenario-based analysis; the minutes of the meeting are circulated to the Risk Management Committee.
+In addition to the above, MHC has implemented an Asset Liability Committee (ALCO), that contributes for effective management of Liquidity Risk through the conduct of stress testing or scenario-based analysis.
+The Minutes of Proceedings of the ALCO are circulated to the Risk Management Committee.

-The following key responsibilities as regard to liquidity risk management is included in the ALCO mandate:
+The following Key Responsibilities as regard to Liquidity Risk Management are included in the ALCO mandate:

-- Review changes in the liquidity profile to ensure compliance with regulatory limits; - Consider liquidity stress testing scenarios and identify appropriate remedial action; - Identify and assess the impact of new sources of funding and review all funding limits for compliance; - Review the Company's cash flows to identify possible impacts on inflows and outflows; and - Review and approve the contingency funding plan.
+- Review changes in the Liquidity Profile and to ensure compliance with regulatory limits; - Consider liquidity stress testing scenarios and identify possible remedial action; - Identify and assess the impact of new sources of funding and review all funding limits for compliance; - Review the Company's cash flows to identify possible impacts on inflows and outflows; and - Review and approve the contingency funding plan.